Hawaiian quilt

 A Hawaiian quilt is a distinctive quilting style of the Hawaiian Islands that uses large radially symmetric applique patterns.
 Motifs often work stylized botanical designs in bold colors on a white background.

 Hawaiian quilt appliqué is made from a single cut on folded fabric.
-Quilting stitches normally follow the contours of the appliqué design.
+Quilting stitches normally follows the contours of the appliqué design.

 History

 Hawaiian quilting derives from the kapa moe, an indigenous bed cover textile.
 Kapa was constructed from the inner bark of local trees.
 Traditional kapa was beaten and felted, then dyed in geometric patterns.

 Quilting may have begun in the Hawaiian islands with the arrival of missionaries and Western fabrics in the 1820s.
 The climate of Hawaii is unsuitable for cotton cultivation and kapa is unsuitable for quilting so all Hawaiian quilts are constructed from imported material.
 The earliest written reference comes from Isabella Bird who visited Hawaii in 1870 and wrote a travelogue Six Months in the Sandwich Islands.